CycloneDX/sbom-utility/README.md

 These new schema entries will tell the schema loader where to find the JSON schema file locally, relative to the utility's executable.

-For details see the "[Adding SBOM formats, schema versions and variants](#adding-sbom-formats-schema-versions-and-variants)" section.
+For details see the "[Adding new SBOM formats, schema versions and variants](#adding-new-sbom-formats-schema-versions-and-variants)" section.

 #### Embedding schemas